ashabhi101/bank_term_deposit/ReadMe.md

         Feature engineering - One hot encoding
         Feature selection - left it to the model initially
-    3. model.ipynb - Contains two models built using sklerarn and xgboost, and the models are saved for production code
+    3. model.ipynb - Contains two models built using sklerarn and xgboost, and the models are saved for production code The reason I chose these models is since they are ensemble models, they typically do well thana.
+Single model.
+This is a great place to start buildig models.

 Future scope:
  I plan to convert existing model to production grade and tune the hyperparameters better.